rufiorogue/vmvm/README.md

-# VMVM - QEMU wrapper and shell
+# VMVM - a user friendly QEMU frontend

-The goal of this project is simplify the task of running QEMU for mere mortals.
-It is achieved by hiding complexity of QEMU command line under a simpler facade.
+Running QEMU is hard for mere mortals.
+It has a lot of options and even simplest tasks require passing a lot of them to fully define the virtual environment.
+With this app a lot of complexity can be hidden away under a simple facade of a small config file.

 ## Features